plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 ### June 2nd: $1M ARR ($83,637 MRR)

 The first five months of this year have been incredible for us.
 On June 2nd, we made it to $83,637 MRR ($1M ARR) thanks to our 7,000+ paying subscribers!
 We've climbed that magical mountain!
-We understand we're in a privileged position and don't take for granted things we have achieved.
+We understand we're in a privileged position and don't take things we have achieved for granted.

 People are always curious about marketing and growth.
 Our marketing strategy has been remarkably similar throughout all the different milestones.
 It's not based on shouting, interrupting or tricking people.
 It's a boring strategy and doesn't feature any exciting growth hacks.